vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

 ./gradlew applications:registration-server:bootRun
 ```

-Managing many terminal windows can be cumbersome, so we can use Gradle's
+Managing many terminal windows can be cumbersome,
+so you can use Gradle
 [parallel execution](https://guides.gradle.org/performance/#parallel_execution)
 feature to make things a bit easier.
 The following command finds all `bootRun` tasks in a gradle project and